-The Congenital Catheterization Research Collaborative (CCRC) will be a leader in measuring outcomes and improving care in pediatric and adult congenital interventional cardiology.
+The Congenital Cardiac Research Collaborative (CCRC) will be a leader in measuring outcomes and improving care in pediatric and adult congenital interventional cardiology.

 History of the CCRC

-In 2013, Dr. Christopher Petit (Children’s Healthcare of Atlanta) initiated a multicenter retrospective research study together with Dr. Bryan Goldstein (Cincinnati Children’s Hospital Medical Center).
-That study, which focused on predictors of outcomes following transcatheter therapy for congenital aortic valve stenosis, culminated in an oral presentation at the American Heart Association annual Scientific Sessions in 2014 and, subsequently, the publication of several manuscripts.
+In 2013, Dr. Christopher Petit (Children’s Healthcare of Atlanta) initiated a multicenter retrospective research study together with Dr. Bryan Goldstein (Cincinnati Children’s Hospital).
+That study, which focused on predictors of outcomes following transcatheter therapy for congenital aortic valve stenosis, culminated in an oral presentation at the American Heart Association Scientific Sessions in 2014 and, subsequently, the publication of several manuscripts.

 From the outset, it was clear that Drs.
-Petit, Goldstein, Glatz and Qureshi – who each had an independent track record of excellence in clinical cardiology and academic productivity – would come together to generate a collaborative study that was far more meaningful than could have been imagined by any single investigator.
+Petit, Goldstein, Glatz and Qureshi – who each had an independent track record of success in clinical and academic pediatric cardiology – would come together to generate a collaborative study that was far more meaningful than could have been imagined by any single investigator.

-Since its formal inception in 2015, the collaborative has taken on two large multicenter projects:
+Since its formal inception in 2015, the collaborative has taken on several large multicenter projects:

 - Outcomes and Associations Following Decompression of the Right Ventricle in Infants with Pulmonary Atresia with Intact Ventricular Septum

 - A Comparison Between Patent Ductus Arteriosus Stent and Modified Blalock-Taussig Shunt as Palliation for Infants with Ductal-Dependent Pulmonary Blood Flow